joshuali925/Notes/algorithms/binary_search.md

     - `low <= mid < high` is always true
 - `low == high` when exits loop
 - returns inserting position, `domain = [low, high]`
+    - note that `low` can be out of bounds if target is the largest
     - returns first index where `A[index] >= target`
     - or `len(A)` if `A[-1] < target`